 Light has its canonical speed of approximately 300,000 km per second only when it passes through a vacuum.
 When photons pass through a medium, such as air or glass, they are absorbed and re-emitted by the intervening atoms, so that they slow down.
-Light consequently travels at a speed dictated by the refractive index of the medium it travels through, and to the extent that the vacuum is also a medium, the vacuum of outer space may also be considered to have a refractive index, determining the speed at which light travels through it.
-Unlike air or glass or any other material, the vacuum literally mediates rather than impedes the transmission of light.
+Light consequently travels at a speed dictated by the medium it travels through.
+Since the vacuum is a sea of energy, not, as popularly conceived, empty space, possibly this may be what imparts energy to photons: the vacuum literally mediates the transmission of light.
 Photons continually recharge their energy by interacting with virtual particles in the vacuum, much as particles draw their mass from the vacuum.
-Thus, if the vacuum were emptied of zero-point energy, the result would not be that light would travel at infinite speed but that it could not travel at all.
+Thus, if the vacuum were emptied of its energy, the result would not be that light would travel at infinite speed but that it could not travel at all.
 Conversely, if the energy of the vacuum were higher, c would be higher.
 Because of the relation e = mc2, mass would then be lower.
 In the past c may have been millions of times higher and mass trillions of times lower.
 This may sound absurd, but gravity acts on the total energy of an object, not just its atomic mass.
 Gravity has the same force whatever the value of c.

 Crucially, there should also be evidence of a falling trend from before the period when c could be directly measured.
 Since the speed of light is proportional to the rates at which radioactive elements decay and these rates are used to give absolute dates to geological events, there is a direct relationship between astronomical chronology as measured on the basis of light travel times and geological chronology.
 Thus the assumption that the speed of light has always been the same can be tested by comparing the geological timescale against the direct evidence of depositional rates.
 As documented elsewhere on the website (indexed here), these rates appear to have been faster in the past.
 Depositional rates are causally linked to radioactivity in the mantle and primeval thermonuclear fusion in the core, because these phenomena produce heat.
 As a consequence the interior of the earth in the past was hotter, driving, through magmatism at the mid-oceanic ridges, both faster rates of chemical influx into the oceans (affecting, for example, the rate of limestone build-up) and faster rates of plate-tectonic movement (affecting the rate of mountain-building, erosion and sedimentation).
 Depositional rates suggest that geological processes have exponentially slowed down over time, levelling off towards present-day rates in the mid to late Holocene, a few thousand years ago.

 The consequences for our understanding of geological history are immense.
 They are equally immense for our understanding of cosmological history.
 For example, the rate at which stars go through their lifecycle may also be linked to c.
 Stars derive their energy primarily from thermonuclear fusion, whereby hydrogen atoms fuse together to make helium atoms and energy is released as a by-product.
 If a star has sufficient mass, the temperature in its interior will be high enough for helium atoms, in turn, to fuse together to make heavier elements, all the way up to iron.
 Apart from temperature, the rate of thermonuclear fusion depends on the strength of the atomic forces that resist fusion – the forces that keep apart positively charged protons and negatively charged electrons.
 On the basis of present rates, stellar ages can be up to billions of years.
-However, the strength of the forces that resist fusion depend on particle mass, and thus also on c.
+However, the strength of the forces that resist fusion depend on particle mass, and thus on c.
 It may be, therefore, that the first stars to originate could have gone through their lifecycles much more quickly than those of comparatively recent origin.